Employees Need a Variety of Personalized Benefits

 At a minimum, employers should audit benefits plans to ensure low-wage workers aren’t excluded by means of eligibility requirements, coverage affordability or weak communication.
 Employers can also consciously conduct formal research to better understand needs and design programs that meet the health, risk protection and well-being needs of minority or disadvantaged groups.

 The Bottom Line — And Doing the Right Thing

 In today’s business environment, it is important to have a view on how to address unmet needs in terms of how this will drive engagement, productivity and reduce costs; but it is also about doing the right thing.
 In the past, much attention was given to the cost of sickness absence; a somewhat outmoded concept in today’s era of flexibility, the importance of thriving at and away from work and considering many essential workers don’t have access to paid sick leave.

-There is also opportunity to modernize and take a more holistic approach to how benefit plans are packaged to promote inclusivity and sustainability.
+There is also an opportunity to modernize and take a more holistic approach to how benefit plans are packaged to promote inclusivity and sustainability.
 For example, even though flexible working arrangements might not be seen as a typical health care benefit, this emerged as the well-being benefit most people (60%) highly or extremely value.

 Digital solutions also have a vital role to play in making health and well-being support more accessible, with over half (55%) of employees saying they highly or extremely value apps that help them to access health care.
 Many employees also value the confidentiality provided by using digital tools to self-manage their mental health alongside sensitive issues such as addiction.
 Close to two in five employees (38%) say they would also highly or extremely value mental health advice powered by artificial intelligence to address anxiety, sadness or personal relationship issues.